-For the coming holiday, they’re selling Valentine Hearts in dark or milk chocolate, 24 for $6.99, available on their website and in affiliated stores, including faith groups.
-Their Organic Hot Cocoa also is looking pretty good this extra-snowy, cold winter.
+For the coming holiday, they're selling Valentine Hearts in dark or milk chocolate, 24 for $6.99, available on their website and in affiliated stores, including faith groups.
+Their Organic Hot Cocoa also is looking pretty good this snowy (on the East Coast) winter.

-And no one outdoes Equal Exchange’s delicious, wide-ranging menu of chocolate bars, which are available online and in natural food stores.
-To name a few: Organic Milk Chocolate Caramel Crunch with Sea Salt (with 41 percent cacao), Organic Dark Chocolate Caramel Crunch with Sea Salt (55 percent cacao), Organic Lemon Ginger Chocolate with Black Pepper (55 percent cacao), Organic Very Dark Chocolate (71 percent), Organic Dark Chocolate with Almonds (55 percent) and there’s still more… These reasonably priced bars ($3.75), will win you over to the Fair Trade way.
+And no one outdoes Equal Exchange's delicious, wide-ranging menu of chocolate bars, which are available online and in natural food stores in flavors such as Organic Milk Chocolate Caramel Crunch with Sea Salt (with 41 percent cacao), Organic Dark Chocolate Caramel Crunch with Sea Salt (55 percent cacao), Organic Lemon Ginger Chocolate with Black Pepper (55 percent cacao), Organic Very Dark Chocolate (71 percent), Organic Dark Chocolate with Almonds (55 percent) and there's still more… These reasonably priced bars ($3.75), will win you over to the Fair Trade way.

 Equal Exchange, which has been around for about 25 years, also runs a robust Interfaith program, partnering with many religious groups to sell and promote Fair Trade products that support their food coop suppliers around the world.